Davide Garbolino

-Davide Garbolino (born 24 September 1968 in Cirié) is an Italian voice actor, dubbing director, and television presenter.
-Garbolino contributes to voicing characters in anime, cartoons, live action and videogame content.
+Davide Garbolino (born 24 September 1968) is an Italian voice actor, dubbing director, and television presenter.

-He is well known for providing the voice of the protagonist Ash Ketchum in the Italian-language version of the anime series Pokémon, Michelangelo in the first three series of Teenage Mutant Ninja Turtles, Plucky Duck and Young Donald Duck in the Italian dubs of Tiny Toon Adventures and DuckTales (2017 TV series), respectively, and Nobita in Doraemon.
+He is well known for providing the voice of the protagonist Ash Ketchum in the Italian-language version of the anime series Pokémon, Michelangelo in the first three series of Teenage Mutant Ninja Turtles, Plucky Duck and young Donald Duck in the Italian dubs of Tiny Toon Adventures and DuckTales, respectively, and Nobita in Doraemon.
 He is also the current Italian voice of Bugs Bunny since 2007, replacing Massimo Giuliani.

-He works at Merak Film, Studio Asci, Raflesia, ADC Group, Studio P.V. and other dubbing studios in Italy.